Eliminating Quantization Errors in Classification-Based Sound Source Localization: Experimental setup

 The length and width of a room were randomly chosen within $[4, 10]$m, the height of the room was fixed at 3.2 m, and the height of the sound source and microphone was fixed at 1.3 m.
 The reverberation time T$_{60}$ of the room was randomly selected within a given range, or the room is set to be anechoic.

-For the datasets of C1, C2 and A1, each random room would generate an utterance.
-A microphone array was randomly placed in the room first, and then sound sources were placed 1.5 m away from the center of its array.
-The additional restriction on the position of the sound source was that it must be at least 0.5 m away from the wall.

-For the datasets of L1 and L2, each random room would play an audio once, but there would be 10 clock-synchronized microphone arrays in the room to receive signals.
-Therefore, each room would generate 10 different DOA segments.
-For the positions of the microphone arrays and sound sources, we first divided a room into $16\times16$ grids, and then placed the microphone arrays and sound sources randomly to the grids, such that each grid contains at most a single microphone array or a sound source.
-Therefore, L1 and L2 are two datasets that do not have any restrictions on the distance from the sound sources to the microphone arrays or from the sound sources to the walls.
+For the C1, C2, and A1 datasets, each random room produces a single utterance.
+For the L1 and L2 datasets, a random room plays an audio once, but with 10 microphone arrays in the room to capture signals.
+Consequently, each room in L1 and L2 generates 10 distinct DOA segments.
+The placement of both microphones and sound sources is randomized.
+As a result, L1 and L2 are two datasets without any constraints on the distance between sound sources and microphone arrays or between sound sources and walls.

-We recorded a real-world dataset in two scenarios: an office and a conference room respectively.
-The office room is approximately $10.3\times9.8\times4.2$m in size with a T$_{60}$ reverberation time of approximately 1.39s.
-The conference room is approximately $4.26 \times 5.16 \times 3.16$m in size with a T$_{60}$ reverberation time of approximately 1.06s.
+We recorded a real-world dataset \cite{liu2022deep} in two scenarios: an office and a conference room respectively.
+The office room is approximately $10.3\times9.8\times4.2$m\ with a T$_{60}$ of approximately 1.39s.
+The conference room is approximately $4.26 \times 5.16 \times 3.16$m with a T$_{60}$ of approximately 1.06s.
 The additive noise in both rooms can be ignored.
 We used the test-clean subset of LibriSpeech as the sound source to play back in the room, with different speakers corresponding to sound sources played at different locations.
 The equipment used to record the dataset was one speaker and 10 linear arrays, each with the same shape as those used in L1 and L2.
 After being divided into 2-second segments, each room had a total of 97,480 samples.
-We randomly selected segments from the dataset with the same microphone position but different sound source positions, and added them together to generate a subset with two speakers.
+We randomly selected segments to generate a subset with two speakers.
 Therefore, each room contains a total of 7,200 multi-speaker samples.
-Note that due to the time and effort required to frequently change the positions of sound sources and microphones during real recording, although this dataset is large in number, due to the limited position distribution, there will be sample imbalance problems when used for training.
-Therefore, we used the real-world data only for testing, while the datasets of L1 and L2 were used for training and model selection respectively.
+We used the real-world data only for testing, while the simulated datasets of L1 and L2 were used for training and selecting models.